bitsofparag/simple-page-builder/README.md

 - 021 Add a theme for the widgets

+- 022 Save page action

-- 022 Export as html or json file
+- 023 Export as html or json file
     a. use file api to export application state to html or json file
     b. preview button?

-- 023 Set up a testing framework with Mocha and Karma
+- 024 Set up a testing framework with Mocha and Karma

-- 024 Set up localstorage implementation to persist the state
+- 025 Set up localstorage implementation to persist the state